UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-ps.md

 Set-AzureRmLocalNetworkGateway -LocalNetworkGateway $AzsLocalGW
 </code></pre>

-After a short amount of time, the connection between Azure and Azure Stack should change to **Connected**.
+After a short amount of time, the connection between Azure Stack and public Azure should change to **Connected**.

 ## Feedback